Use this procedure to restore the Super Admin user to a deployment using the Super Admin Restoration utility, restore-admin.

 - Log on to the appliance with the User ID rsaadmin and the current operating system password:

-- On a hardware appliance or the Amazon Web Services appliance, log on to the appliance using an SSH client.
+- On a hardware appliance, the Amazon Web Services appliance or the Azure appliance, log on to the appliance using an SSH client.

 - On a VMware virtual appliance, log on to the appliance using an SSH client or the VMware vSphere client.